EternityForest/KaithemAutomation/help.md

 #### kaithem.string.formatTimeInterval(n,places=2,clock=False)

-Takes a length of time in secons and formats it.
+Takes a length of time in seconds and formats it.
 Places is the mx units to use. formatTimeInterval(5,1) becomes ""5 seconds", formatTimeInterval(65,2) returns "1 minute 5 seconds"

 If clock==True, places is ignored and output is in HH:MM format.
 If places is 3 or 4 format will be HH:MM:SS or HH:MM:SS:mmm where mmmm is milliseconds.